MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/running-the-address-book-sample-application.md

 2. In Microsoft Internet Explorer 4.0 or later, type the following address: **https://***webserver***/RDS/AddressBook/AddrBook.asp** where *webserver* is the name of the web server where the RDS server components are installed.

-3. You can then try various scenarios in the Address Book sample application, such as searching for a person based on his or her e-mail name, listing all people with the title "Program Manager," or editing existing records.
+3. You can then try various scenarios in the Address Book sample application, such as searching for a person based on his or her email name, listing all people with the title "Program Manager," or editing existing records.
 Click **Find** to fill the data grid with all the available names.